Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Physical application of the present model

 \subsection{Moment of Inertia ($I$)}

-To derive the mass-moment of inertia ($M-I$) plot in this model we use an approximate expression of $I$ of a star as predicted by Bejger and Haensel \cite{BH}.
-According their study \cite{BH}, a static solution can be transformed into slowly rotating solution with the expression given below:
+To derive the relation between mass ($M$) and moment of inertia ($I$) of a star, an approximate expression of $I$ as proposed by Bejger and Haensel \cite{BH} has been used.
+According to their study \cite{BH}, a static solution can be modified into slowly rotating solution with the following expression,

-Using Eq.~(\ref{37}), we obtain the variation of mass with the moment of inertia ($I$), and the plot is shown in Fig.~\ref{MI}.
-From Fig.~\ref{MI} the values of moment of inertia are evaluated for several compact stars of known mass and are tabulated in Table~\ref{tab4}.
+Using Eq.~(\ref{42}), we obtain the graphical variation of $M$ vs $I$ as shown in Fig.~\ref{fig21}.
+In Table~\ref{tab5}, the moment of inertia ($I$) for few compact objects of known mass have been tabulated.